Petersoj/CompactRISC16/README.md

 - Nate Hansen

 ## Compiler
-To compile an assembly code file in accordance with the [`CR16 ISA`](docs/Datasheets/CR16 ISA/CR16 ISA.pdf), run the `compiler/compiler` shell script with the given arguments as outlined below.
+To compile an assembly code file in accordance with the [`CR16 ISA`](docs/Datasheets/CR16%20ISA/CR16%20ISA.pdf), run the `compiler/compiler` shell script with the given arguments as outlined below.
+Some example programs are given in [`src/asm`](src/asm).
 Note that the Java Runtime Environment is required to run the compiler and must be of version 8 or greater.
 Also note that you may need to make the script executable via: `chmod 755 compiler/compiler`.
 ```
 Usage: compiler [options] <assembly code file path>
   Options: